-We believe it is our Lord Jesus Christ, through the power of the Holy Spirit, who guides the call process of a pastor or other rostered leader to be in a mutual ministry with the members of a congregation.
+We believe it is our Lord Jesus Christ, through the power of the Holy Spirit, who guides the call process of a pastor or deacon to be in a mutual ministry with the members of a congregation.
 This process also represents a valuable partnership between God, the calling congregation and the Indiana-Kentucky Synod of the Evangelical Lutheran Church in America.
 An ideal call process builds on trust, openness, and good communication.
-When the call process results in a good match between the rostered leader and the congregation, the total mission of the church is furthered.
+When the call process results in a good match between the rostered minister and the congregation, the total mission of the church is furthered.

-These documents are to be used along with the assistance of the office of the Bishop, the Dean of the Conference, and an interim or vacancy pastor.
+These documents are to be used along with the assistance of the office of the Bishop and an interim or vacancy pastor.